 On a geographic basis, revenue continues to be diversified globally, which remains a key strength of our business.
-During the three months ended March 31, 2024, the Americas region, the Europe, Middle East and Africa ("EMEA") region and the Asia Pacific ("APAC") region contributed 41%, 40% and 19% of our total revenue, respectively.
-Americas region and EMEA region increased 6% and 13%, respectively, and APAC region decreased 1% during the three months ended March 31, 2024 compared to the same period last year.
+During the three months ended September 30, 2024, the Americas region, the Europe, Middle East and Africa ("EMEA") region, and the Asia Pacific ("APAC") region contributed 41%, 40% and 19% of our total revenue, respectively and increased 14%, 17%, and 3% compared to the same period last year, respectively.
+During the nine months ended September 30, 2024, the Americas, EMEA, and APAC regions contributed 41%, 40% and 19% of our total revenue, respectively, and increased by 11%, 14% and 4% compared to the same period last year, respectively.

-Product revenue decreased 18% during the three months ended March 31, 2024 compared to the same period last year, due to the decrease in hardware revenue, partially offset by the increase in software revenue.
-The decrease in hardware revenue was impacted by the backlog drawdown in the prior period, continued product digestion of previously placed orders, reduced net prices on certain products and macroeconomic conditions.
+Product revenue increased 2% during the three months ended September 30, 2024 compared to the same period last year.
+Product revenue decreased 7% during the nine months ended September 30, 2024 compared to the same period last year, due to the decrease in hardware revenue, partially offset by the increase in software license revenue.
+The decrease in hardware revenue was impacted by the change in backlog from hardware shipped in the prior periods and macroeconomic conditions.
 When we fulfill, ship and bill during a quarter to satisfy backlog, this increases our aggregate billings and revenue during any particular quarter.
-As the supply chain challenges normalize, the growth comparisons versus prior quarters where backlog contributed more to billings become more challenging.
-For the remainder of 2024, we expect product revenue growth rates will continue to be impacted by drawdown of backlog in earlier periods and earlier pricing actions.
+As the supply chain challenges normalize, our product revenue growth rate may be lower versus prior quarters where delivery from backlog contributed more to billings.

-Service revenue growth during the three months ended March 31, 2024 was 24%, as compared to the same period last year, was primarily driven by the strength of our security subscription revenue, which grew 27%.
-The increase was primarily due to the recognition of revenue from our growing deferred revenue balance related to FortiGuard and other security subscriptions delivered to on-premise and cloud-based environments and strength in unified SASE and SecOps.
+Service revenue growth during the three and nine months ended September 30, 2024 was 19% and 21%, respectively, as compared to the same periods last year, was primarily driven by the strength of our security subscription revenue, which grew 20% and 23%, respectively.
+The increase was primarily due to the recognition of service revenue from our growing deferred revenue balance related to FortiGuard and other security subscriptions delivered to on-premise and cloud-based environments and strength in unified SASE and SecOps.
 We expect our service revenue to continue to grow for the remainder of 2024, with growth opportunities that include unified SASE and SecOps offerings.
-While service revenue is expected to grow, we anticipate that the growth rates will ease for the remainder of 2024.
+While service revenue is expected to grow, we anticipate that the growth rates will ease for the remainder of 2024 due to slowing deferred revenue over the past several quarters.

 Our billings were diversified on a geographic basis.
-During the three months ended March 31, 2024, six countries represented approximately 50% of our billings and the remaining 50% in the aggregate were from over 100 countries that each individually contributed less than 3% of our billings.
+During the three months ended September 30, 2024, six countries represented approximately 50% of our billings and the remaining 50% in the aggregate were from over 100 countries that each individually contributed less than 3% of our billings.